MathBunny/karnaugh-map-simplifier/README.md

 ##Purpose
 The purpose of this application is to simplify boolean expressions.
 It accomplishes the simplification using Quine-McClusky for expressions over 4 variables, and Karnaugh Map for expressions with 4 or less variables.
 Feel free to contribute!

-##Features proposed
+##Features & Development
 * Allow simplification of boolean expressions from truth-table
-* Permit SOP or POS conversion (possible)
+* Converts truth-table to SOP (Sum of Product), then plots on Karnaugh-Map
-* Use Quine McCluskey method of simplification, with branch-and-bound method
+* Uses Quine McCluskey method of simplification of 5+ variables
+* Prime implicant matching is powered by branch-and-bound method
 * Show pairing visualization for up to 4 variables
 * Allow for mapping of pairings and SOP determination

-##Completed
-* Truth Table to SOP expressions
-* Truth Table to matrix
-* Complete user interface with Swing
-* Basic grouping graphics
-* Algorithmic design for solving up to 4 variables
+* Easy to use interface, with ability of real-time

+##Future Plans
+* Ability to simulate grid by plotting disjoint sets on different levels

 ##Unique Karnaugh Map simplification algorithm